- General Education

 How would you improve the safety of America's cities?
 An essay that answers this question could be awarded a $1,000 scholarship from YourLocalSecurity.com.
 The essay is due by June 30, 2013.
 For more information, click here.

 WACAC provides scholarships to first generation, low income students who are pursuing higher education in Wisconsin.
 Scholarship recipients will receive a one-time award of $500 to be used towards higher education expenses.
 For more information and application forms click here.
-Applications are due the December 15th preceeding the upcoming school year.
+Applications are due the December 15th preceding the upcoming school year.

 Healthy Choices Scholarship